laralove143/auto_spoiler/README.md

 send a possibly triggering message in spoilers, also telling why it might be triggering

 #### `/tag message tag`
-end your message with one of the listed tone tags, other people can even click on the command to see what the tag means
+end your message with one of the listed tone tags, it also says their meaning in case you forgot

 ## nerdy stuff